dealingwith/values/values.md

 ### Honesty and Faithfulness in Relationships

+### Minimalism and Consumption

+To disallow the consumption of objects to change my enjoyment of life.
+Much of American happiness revolves around the dopamine release precipitated by shopping or acquiring new things.
+But science suggests lasting happiness is unchanged by these activities.

+Further, the relentless pursuit of such pleasures locks one into a cycle of earning and spending that can lead to long-term unhappiness, if not aligned with higher-order values.

+Further still, having more objects to keep track of can add stress and anxiety to life.

 ## Actions

 > What does it profit if someone says he has faith but does not have works?